coleamoore/Cole-Moore/README.txt

+GunslingerVR.apk - Unity 6 build of VR project using XR Interaction Toolkit.
+VR shooter game that unleashes waves of AI enemies at player; player must use their guns to fire at oncoming hoard.
+Player can also throw weapons at enemies to damage them as well as shooting them.
+To reload, players can throw their current guns aside and grab new ones from their belt.
+If the enemies reach the player and attack them, the game ends.
+(In-progress) (used SideQuest to load .apk into Oculus 2 headset).
-VRBowling.apk - Unity build of VR project that includes teleportation, grabbing and throwing objects with physics, camera rotation, and more (used SideQuest to load .apk into Oculus headset).
+VRBowling.apk - Unity build of VR project that includes teleportation, grabbing and throwing objects with physics, camera rotation, and more (used SideQuest to load .apk into Oculus 2 headset).
 ActionRPG - built small island with skeleton with basic AI that will walk route and attack when player is seen; shows animation triggers and environment creation
 GlassMaze - invisible maze where bumping into a wall will briefly illuminate it; includes main menu, paused menu, tutorial, first level, etc. Made in Unity
 HoloLens2TestBuildFinal - HoloLens 2 shared experience test made in Unity